-Checking painted surface of motor
+Checking painted surface of outboard motor

-Check the motor for scratches, nicks, or flaking paint.
+Check the outboard motor for scratches, nicks, or flaking paint.
 Areas with damaged paint are more likely to corrode.
 If necessary, clean and paint the areas.
-A touch-up paint is available from your Yamaha dealer.
+Touch-up paint is available from your Yamaha dealer.